Resources for Cancer Caregivers

 Whether you’re using an Apple or Android mobile device, an iPad or a desktop, there’s an app, podcast or web site designed to help you with cancer caregiving.
 Here are a just a few examples:

-Medication regimens for cancer can be complicated.
-If you’re worried your person isn’t taking their drugs properly, the MediSafe app can help.
+- Medication regimens for cancer can be complicated.
+If you’re worried your person isn’t taking their drugs properly, apps such as the MediSafe app can help.
 It lists all the medications and sends your loved one personalized reminders when it’s time to take the next dose.
 It also sends caregivers real-time missed medication alerts.
+These are available wherever you obtain your apps for your mobile phone, such as Google Play or Apple Store

 Help with long distance caregiving